Beth-El Zedeck Temple

 Beth-El Zedeck Temple, originally known as Beth-El Temple, is a historic synagogue located in the Mapleton-Fall Creek neighborhood in Indianapolis, Indiana, United States.
 The building was completed in 1924, and was originally home to Congregation Beth-El before merging with the Ohev Zedeck congregation in 1928.
 It is the oldest remaining synagogue structure in Indianapolis.

 The building is a two-story, neoclassical structure with a brick exterior and flat roof.
 It has a terra cotta cornice and ornamental pedestals throughout the roof line.
 Its entrance features a decorative canopy over the front doors, which is suspended to the building by two steel tension cables.
 The interior features a large sanctuary space on the second floor and classrooms on the first floor.

 The temple was added to the National Register of Historic Places in 2019.

 History

 Congregation Beth-El was formed in 1915 when a small group of Jewish congregants began meeting in a rented house at 16th and Illinois Streets in Indianapolis.
 The following year, attendance had grown and the group rented a larger home at 21st and Talbott Streets.
 The congregation incorporated in 1921.

 The congregation chose a property at the southeast corner of 34th and Ruckle Streets for its new synagogue, as the area had a growing Jewish population.
 The building was dedicated on December 12, 1925, the first night of Hanukah.
 Governor Edward L. Jackson attended the dedication ceremony.

 Congregation Beth-El Zedeck occupied the building until 1958 when it moved north to a new location in the Indianapolis enclave suburb of Meridian Hills, Indiana.
 Congregation B'nai Torah then occupied the building until 1967.
-Most recently, the building housed a Christian church.
+More recently, the building housed various Christian churches, but as of March 2025, it has been vacant for about 20 years.
+Indiana Landmarks purchased the building in 2014.

+Police arrested trespassers who were shooting a rap video in the building in March 2025.